Airbnb Quickbooks Templates

 Example Reservation

-Let’s say you have Tallybreeze (formerly Bnbtally) set up for this listing using the preset settings above.
-Let’s say Airbnb sends a payout for a current reservation with the following itinerary price items:
+Let’s say you’ve configured Tallybreeze for this listing using the preset settings above.
+Now imagine Airbnb sends a payout for a reservation with the following itinerary price items:

 • Accommodation Fare: $2000